Published February 26, 2026

 Utilities

 Monthly expenses for electricity, gas, water, and garbage collection depend on property size, insulation, and the number of residents.
 Older homes heated by gas tend to have higher bills.
-For a family in a 100m² apartment with an energy label B, utility costs range from €250 to €350.

 Internet and TV

-High-speed internet, often bundled with TV, costs €80–€125 per month.
-If Dutch TV isn’t needed, streaming services offer an alternative.
+• High-speed internet, often bundled with a TV package, costs €80–€125 per month.

 Healthcare costs in The Netherlands